mercethem/Service_Events_Logging/README.md

 1. Clone or download the project to "C:\Service_Events_Logging".
 2. Run the executable file as an administrator and follow the prompts.

 > :warning:  After installation or uninstallation, remember to restart your computer.
-Additionally, after an uninstallation wait during max 10 seconds while uninstalling service.
+Additionally, the deletion process will take a maximum of 10 seconds.
+Be patient while the service is deleted.

 > :warning:  Logs recorded during computer startup are not subject to the purpose of this service; The purpose here is to examine the logs recorded after the computer is turned on.